serokell/blog-posts/Introduction to Free Monads/article.md

 type M = [S]
 ```

-then our embedding can be defined as:
+Then our embedding can be defined as:

 ```haskell
 i :: S -> M